UWPCE-PythonCert/py220_extras/content/lesson01/new_assign01.md

 1. There will be exactly one record in output for each input product, showing the product name and quantity.

-So, If the input is:
+So, if the input is:

 ```